Pipeline Q and A

 There is a benefit for energy companies and developers to do so.
 Incorporating science based environmental information into their plans early on makes it more likely that they can resolve conflicts before they become business problems.

-How is the Conservancy working with the government agencies involved?
+How is TNC working with the government agencies involved?

 We have provided extensive comments to the Federal Energy Regulatory Commission (FERC) regarding the Environmental Impact Assessments for both the Mountain Valley and Atlantic Coast pipelines.